Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Fertilizing a lawn regularly will give it healthy green color as well as help prevent disease and weed problems.
 If a lawn is well fed and growing rapidly, disease spots on the grass blades are mowed off before they become visible.
 A thick lawn will prevent weeds from getting started.

 Lawns need mainly nitrogen, phosphorus and potassium or NPK.
 The numbers on every fertilizer bag are the percentages of N P and K found in the bag.
 Different lawn grasses need different amounts of nitrogen with bent grass and Improved Bermudagrass needing the most and fescue and centipede grass needing the least.
 A general recommendation that will do well with most grasses is 0.75 pounds of actual nitrogen per 1000 square feet every 6 weeks during the growing season.
 Divide 0.75 by the decimal form of the percentage of nitrogen to find how many pounds of fertilizer to apply each time.
 For example, a 15-5-10 would require 0.75 / 0.15 which equals 5 pounds of fertilizer per 1000 square feet every six weeks.
 A different approach for cool season grasses is to fertilize once in early spring and again in late summer.
 In that case, divide 1.50 by the decimal form of the percentage of nitrogen.
-This approach requires a slow release, non-burning fertilizer such as one containing blood meal as the nitrogen source.
+This approach requires a slow release, non-burning fertilizer.
+One containing blood meal as the nitrogen source is the best choice.

-Regarding which fertilizer to use, a turf research project at Oregon State University comparing many different lawn fertilizers and ingredients determined that every one tested worked equally well after one month.
+Regarding which fertilizer to use, a turf research project at Oregon State University, comparing many different lawn fertilizers and ingredients, determined that every one tested worked equally well after one month.
 The only difference was that blood meal was still working after three months.
+Slow release fertilizers with a plastic coating on each pellet also last longer.
+Ammonium sulfate releases so quickly that it can burn lawns if 20% more than the recommended amount is applied.

 Fertilizer spreaders can be as simple as a hand crank Whirlybird for $12 or a wheel-driven spreader for $60.
 Wheel-driven drop spreaders are the most accurate but the wheel tracks have to be overlapped just the right amount to avoid gaps or double applications.
-Wheel-driven broadcast spreaders usually give the best results.
-The fertilizer tapers off at the edges so there is not a sharp line if the spreader is not overlapped enough.
+Wheel-driven broadcast spreaders usually give the most uniform results.
+The fertilizer tapers off at the edges so there is not a sharp line if the spreader is not overlapped by the right amount.
+Broadcast spreaders should throw the fertilizer about as far as the last wheel track to get an even application.

 Insect Control